This will be a rant.

-So, at my Facebook Page, I let people know about the pending move.
+So, at my Facebook Page, I alerted readers about the pending move.

 On March 7th, I announced that the actual move was in progress.

-Also, in response to some very demanding comments, I explained that – receiving 1k to 5k emails/day – there’s no way I can read every email sent to me, much less reply to them.
+But then, in response to some very demanding comments, I had to (yet again) explain that – receiving 1k to 5k emails/day – there’s no way I can read every email sent to me, much less reply to them.

-And frankly, I don’t have anything new to say about the Mandela Effect.
+And frankly, I usually feel as if don’t have anything new to say about the Mandela Effect.

 Until science can offer better explanations for the more extreme anomalies (the ones that aren’t simple confusion, media errors, or memory glitches), and resolve the archaic aspects of Newtonian physics, it’s all speculation.